 For HIV and hepatitis, a blood sample is taken from a vein and this is sent to a laboratory for proper analysis.
 For syphilis, a swab of a genital sore or a blood test can be done to obtain a sample for laboratory analysis.

+A frequent question is about the types of STD tests for genital herpes.
 There is no good test for herpes, but blood testing and swabbing can be done.
 Swabbing is used if there is an ulcer or a blister present and blood testing can be done anytime herpes is suspected.
-There are tests that are able to differentiate between the different types of the virus.
+Some tests can differentiate between the different types of the virus.
 With blood testing, it is possible to have false-negative and false-positive results.

 Human papillomavirus (HPV) is very common and certain types can cause genital warts and others can cause cervical cancer.
 For men, genital warts are diagnosed via visual inspection and no other testing methods exist.
 However, there are two different testing options for women: